[Japanese][English]

 Making a combined spectrum (by Flux calibration)

-How to login to ANA/How to start IRAF
+How to login to sumda/How to start IRAF

-[1] Login to ANA from its console, using the user account foryour obs. (uXXXXX).
+[1] Login to sum01 from its console, using the user account for your obs. (oXXXXX).

 "ANA Menu" Window will come up.